rspamd/rspamd/ideas.md

 ## List of projects available

-Here is the list of projects that are potentially useful for rspamd.
+Here is the list of projects that are desired for rspamd.
 However, students are encouraged to suggest their own project assuming they could provide reasonable motivation for it.

 ### Symbols dependency graph